DrewCarlson/Caroline/docs/development/documentation.md

 ## View docs locally

-To view the docs locally, open a terminal or command prompt and cd into your `anystream` folder then run
+To view the docs locally, open a terminal or command prompt and cd into your `caroline` folder then run

 ```shell
 mkdocs serve